-a.
-Maintain up-to-date maps, plans, or records of its entire transmission and distribution systems, together with such other information as may be necessary to enable the utility to advise prospective customers, and others entitled to the information, as to the facilities available for serving prospective customers in its service area.
+Maintain up-to-date maps, plans, or records of its entire transmission and distribution systems, a. together with such other information as may be necessary to enable the utility to advise prospective customers, and others entitled to the information, as to the facilities available for serving prospective customers in its service area.

-- b.
-Assist the customer or prospective customer in selecting the most economical rate schedule available for the customer's proposed type of service. - c.
-Notify customers affected by a change in rates or schedule classification in the manner provided in the rules of practice and procedure before the board.
-[199-7.4(476) IAC] - d.
-Post a notice in a conspicuous place in each office of the utility where applications for service are received, informing the public that copies of the rate schedules and rules relating to the service of the utility, as filed with the board, are available for public inspection.
-If the utility has provided access to its rate schedules and rules for service on its Web site, the notice should include the Web site address. - e.
-Upon request, inform its customers as to the method of reading meters. - f.
-State, on the bill form, that tariff and rate schedule information is available upon request at the utility's local business office. - g.
-Upon request, transmit a statement of either the customer's actual consumption, or degree day adjusted consumption, at the company's option, of electricity for each billing during the prior 12 months. - h.
-Furnish such additional information as the customer may reasonably request. - 20.4(2) Customer contact employee qualifications.
+Assist the customer or prospective customer in selecting the most economical rate schedule b. available for the customer's proposed type of service.

+Notify customers affected by a change in rates or schedule classification in the manner provided С. in the rules of practice and procedure before the board.
+(199-26.5(476))

+Post a notice in a conspicuous place in each office of the utility where applications for service d. are received, informing the public that copies of the rate schedules and rules relating to the service of the utility, as filed with the board, are available for public inspection.
+If the utility has provided access to its rate schedules and rules for service on its website, the notice shall include the website address.

+Upon request, inform its customers as to the method of reading meters. е.

+f.
+State, on the bill form, that tariff and rate schedule information is available upon request at the utility's local business office.
+If the utility provides access to its tariff and rate schedules on its website, the bill form shall include the website address.

+Upon request, transmit a statement of either the customer's actual consumption, or degree day g. adjusted consumption, at the company's option, of electricity for each billing during the prior 12 months.
+Furnish such additional information as the customer may reasonably request. h.

+20.4(2) Customer contact employee qualifications.
 Each utility shall promptly and courteously resolve inquiries for information or complaints.
 Employees who receive customer telephone calls and office visits shall be qualified and trained in screening and resolving complaints, to avoid a preliminary recitation of the entire complaint to employees without ability and authority to act.
 The employee shall provide identification to the customer that will enable the customer to reach that employee again if needed.

 Each utility shall notify its customers, by bill insert or notice on the bill form, of the address and telephone number where a utility representative qualified to assist in resolving the complaint can be reached.
-The bill insert or notice shall also include the following statement: "If (utility name) does not resolve your complaint, you may request assistance from the Iowa Utilities Board by calling (515)725-7321, or toll-free 1-877-565-4450, or by writing to 1375 E. Court Avenue, Room 69, Des Moines, Iowa 50319-0069, or by E-mail to customer@iub.iowa.gov."
+The bill insert or notice shall also include the following statement: "If (utility name) does not resolve your complaint, you may request assistance from the Iowa Utilities Board by calling (515)725-7321, or toll-free 1-877-565-4450, or by writing to 1375 E. Court Avenue, Des Moines, Iowa 50319-0069, or by email to customer@iub.iowa.gov."

-The bill insert or notice for municipal utilities shall include the following statement: "If your complaint is related to service disconnection, safety, or renewable energy, and (utility name) does not resolve your complaint, you may request assistance from the Iowa Utilities Board by calling (515)725-7321, or toll-free 1-877-565-4450, by writing to 1375 E. Court Avenue, Room 69, Des Moines, Iowa 50319-0069, or by E-mail to customer@iub.iowa.gov."
+The bill insert or notice for municipal utilities shall include the following statement: "If your complaint is related to service disconnection, safety, or renewable energy, and (utility name) does not resolve your complaint, you may request assistance from the Iowa Utilities Board by calling (515)725-7321, or toll-free 1-877-565-4450, by writing to 1375 E. Court Avenue, Des Moines, Iowa 50319-0069, or by email to customer@iub.iowa.gov."